netlify/build/README.md

 ### Utilities

-Several utilities are providing with the `utils` argument to event handlers:
+Several utilities are provided with the `utils` argument to event handlers:

 - [`build`](#error-reporting): to report errors or cancel builds
 - [`status`](#logging): to display information in the deploy summary